Revealing the Past, Knowing the Present, and Grounding the Future.

 Joanna was awarded her Bachelor of Arts with Honours from the University of Melbourne in 1999 and went on to complete her Master of Arts in Archaeology in 2005.
 Her dissertation focused on Early Bronze Age textile production in Anatolia.
 In particular, she developed a large database of textile tools and implements from across three EBA sites which helped to document the economic development of pre-city states and the division of labour within prehistoric societies.

-Jo has volunteered her time at the Institute since it moved to its current premises.
-Whilst completing her studies Jo helped to setup and develop a small web design business producing websites and marketing material for small business.
+Jo works as a senior archaeologist for ArchLink Archaeologists and Heritage Advisors in Melbourne and has volunteered her time at the Institute since it moved to its current premises.
 She created the Institute’s logo, marketing material, website and social media pages and continues to work alongside the Director to keep the website up-to-date with Institute news and current archaeological news from around the world.